kentik/synth_tools/README.md

 If the `snmp_ip` sections is present, value of the `snmp_ip` attribute of each matched devices is used.

 At least one of `interface_addresses`, `sending_ips` or `snmp_ip` sections must be present.
 If more than one is present extracted address lists are combined and de-duplicated.
-Available matching criteria are as shown in the _Available matching criteria_ in the `targets` section above.

 _Address properties_